A Guide to the Best Free Things to Do in Glasgow for History Lovers

 Glasgow is the largest city in Scotland but it’s often overlooked by tourists who choose to focus their attention on Edinburgh or more rural areas of the country.
-It has a long standing industrial history and today it offers visitors a very vibrant art scene, lots of world-class restaurants and quirky cafes, and pretty decent nightlife if that’s of interest to you.
-There really is something for everyone in this bustling Scottish city and with an abundance of free things to do in Glasgow it’s a very budget friendly city to visit as well.
+It has a long standing industrial history and today it offers visitors a very vibrant art scene, world-class restaurants and quirky cafes, and pretty decent nightlife too.
+There really is something for everyone in this bustling Scottish city.
+With an abundance of free things to do in Glasgow it’s a very budget friendly place to visit as well.

-Whether you’re interested in visiting museums in Glasgow (there are a lot) or you want to explore the city on foot and take in the many historic buildings and murals that are dotted around the city, you definitely won’t run out of things to do in Glasgow.
-I would recommend spending 2 days in Glasgow or more so that you can visit the different parts of the city and find some of its many hidden gems along the way.
+Whether you’re interested in visiting museums in Glasgow (there are a lot) or you want to explore the city on foot, you definitely won’t run out of free things to do in Glasgow.
+I would recommend spending 2 days in Glasgow or more so that you can visit the different parts of the city and find some of the many hidden gems along the way.

-If you’re stuck on what to do in Glasgow then you’re in luck because there are plenty of things to do here - especially if you’re a history lover like me.
+If you’re stuck on what to do in Glasgow then you’re in luck because there are plenty of things to do here – especially if you’re a history lover.
 Glasgow is an industrial city and it looks very different to Edinburgh so you’ll see a stark contrast between these two Scottish cities.
-Here are some of my favourite free things to do in Glasgow from a history perspective.
+Here are some of the best free things to do in Glasgow from a history perspective.

 Glasgow Cathedral and Necropolis

-The weather isn’t always great in Scotland but luckily there are a lot of free museums in Glasgow that you can visit!
-One of the most popular museums in Scotland is the Kelvingrove Art Gallery & Museum but others such as the People’s Palace, Hunterian Museum, and the St Mungo Museum of Religious Life & Art are definitely worth adding to your Glasgow itinerary if you’re interested in history.
-These are all great options for indoor activities in Glasgow when it's raining.
+The weather isn’t always great in Scotland but luckily there are a lot of free museums in Glasgow that you can visit.
+One of the most popular museums in Scotland is the Kelvingrove Art Gallery & Museum but others such as the People’s Palace, Hunterian Museum, and the St Mungo Museum of Religious Life & Art are definitely worth adding to your Glasgow itinerary.
+These are all great options for indoor activities in Glasgow when it’s raining.

 Explore Merchant City